Topology of a Uniform Spanning Tree on a Cylinder: Introduction

-\paragraph{Related works.} Uniform spanning trees on planar lattices and on graphs embedded in surfaces have been intensively studied.
-In particular, large-scale connection probabilities and loop-erased random walk intensities for USTs on graphs on surfaces (including annuli) are analyzed in detail in \cite{KenyonWilson2015}, which shows that USTs on cylindrical or annular geometries are natural and tractable objects.
-From an enumerative viewpoint, spanning trees on graphs with cyclic symmetry (in particular, cylindrical “cobweb” lattices) are counted in \cite{YanZhang2011} and, in greater generality, in \cite{ZhangLuJin2024}.
+\paragraph{Related work.} Uniform spanning trees on planar lattices and on graphs embedded in surfaces have been studied extensively.
+In particular, large-scale connection probabilities and loop-erased random walk intensities for USTs on graphs on surfaces (including annuli) are analyzed in detail in \cite{KenyonWilson2015}.
+From an enumerative viewpoint, spanning trees on graphs with cyclic symmetry (in particular, cylindrical ``cobweb'' lattices) are counted in \cite{YanZhang2011} and, in greater generality, in \cite{ZhangLuJin2024}.
 Finite-size corrections and boundary-condition dependence for the spanning-tree partition function on square lattices, including cylindrical boundary conditions, are obtained in \cite{IzmailianKenna2015}.

 Random walks on discrete cylinders with large bases and their connection to random interlacements are studied in \cite{Windisch2010}.
 There the focus is on the microscopic structure of the vacant set left by a long random walk on $G_N\times\mathbb{Z}$ and its convergence to a random interlacement model.
-Conceptually, this provides another probabilistic picture of how activity propagates along long cylinders, complementary to our trunk/branch and slash description for uniform spanning trees, and is closely related in spirit to the sandpile-motivated viewpoint of the present paper.
+Conceptually, this provides another probabilistic perspective on long cylindrical geometries, complementary to our trunk/branch and slash description for uniform spanning trees.

-From a dynamical point of view, the Abelian sandpile model on a cylinder can be realized as a factor of an algebraic $\mathbb{Z}^d$-action on a compact abelian group (the harmonic model), as shown in \cite{SchmidtVerbitskiy2009}.
-Their results give a global, measure-theoretic description of critical and dissipative sandpile dynamics.
+From a dynamical point of view, the Abelian sandpile model can be realized as a factor of an algebraic \(\mathbb{Z}^d\)-action on a compact abelian group, the harmonic model, as shown in \cite{SchmidtVerbitskiy2009}.
+Their results give a global measure-theoretic description of critical and dissipative sandpile dynamics.

-All these works focus primarily on counting or on global statistical quantities (partition functions, free energies, intensities), whereas our results are of a geometric nature: we describe the typical shape of a UST on a long cylinder (a single trunk with exponentially short branches and a slash of exponentially small size) as a first step towards explaining the step-like avalanche statistics observed for sandpiles on cylinders.
+The works cited above approach spanning trees, random walks, and sandpile dynamics on cylindrical or related geometries from several complementary directions: enumeration, partition functions, loop-erased random-walk observables, random-walk vacant sets, and measure-theoretic sandpile dynamics.
+Our emphasis is different.
+We study two concrete geometric features of a UST on a finite-width cylinder: the branch structure off a Wilson trunk, and the left--right interface in the wired model.